Otago Daily Times: Telegram libel case

 The government managed to locate evidence that identified that Barton was author of the articles and prosecuted him for libel.
 In the process of gathering evidence the government offered Otago Daily Times staff a 'pardon in advance' so they would not incriminate themselves in giving evidence against Barton.
 After he was committed for trial in January 1871, the case was dropped.
 Barton was not inclined to let matters rest and in March 1871, he launched a writ against Charles Lemon the head of the Telegraph Department, accusing him of a breach of the Telegraph Act (1865) over the so-called Stafford Timaru speech affair.
 In his writ Barton accused him of obtaining a copy of a report that a reporter had sent by telegraph on a speech by William Stafford in April 1870 and allowing it to be used for political purposes.
-Barton argued that the telegram was effectively the private property of ODT, but his claim was rejected by the court.
+Barton argued that the telegram was effectively the private property of the ODT, but his claim was rejected by the court.
 Following the conclusion of the case in 1871 Barton resigned and was succeeded as editor by William Murison.
 About two years previously J. G. Fraser had been appointed to the position of manager of the company.
-Murison held the editorship until 1877 when he was succeeded by George M Reed who only in turn held the position until 1878.
+Murison held the editorship until 1877 when he was succeeded by George M Reed, who held the position only until 1878.